Adding or Dropping a Course (Add/Drop)

 - Failure to meet standards of progress requirements.

-- Failure to attend class during the first week of the semester, if the student is receiving a Federal Pell Grant or Federal Stafford Loan.
+- Failure to attend class during the first week of the semester.